Soft-Output from Covered Space Decoding of Product Codes: Soft Information from a List and its Generating Algorithm

-Motivated by the assumption that the \emph{a priori} likelihood is a good indicator for the ratio between $\Pvcy(\Codi^0\setminus\List \mid \vy)$ and $\Pvcy(\Codi^1\setminus\List \mid \vy)$, as in \cite{yuan2025a}\footnote{Note that unlike in \cite{yuan2025a}, where $\Pvcy(\Cod\setminus\List\mid\vy)$ denotes the probability that the transmitted codeword is not in the list, here it refers to the total probability of all codewords outside the list.}, we make the approximation
+For (a), we assume that the codewords outside of the list $\Codi^s \setminus \List$ sample the space $\Ftwo^n$ at coordinates $[n]\setminus\{i\}$ uniformly, and for (b), we consider the list $\List$ to be much smaller than $|\Codi^s|$.
+As in \cite{yuan2025a}\footnote{Note that, unlike in \cite{yuan2025a}, where $\Pvcy(\Cod\setminus\List\mid\vy)$ denotes the probability that the transmitted codeword is not in the list, here it refers to the total probability of all the codeswords that are not in the list }, the individual likelihoods can then be found by